lucocozz/Argus/docs/en/guide/installation.md

 !!! warning "Working in progress"
     - Only the manual installation method is available at the moment.
 The package manager methods are reserved for future releases.
-    - Windowa support is not yet available.
+    - Windows support is limited to gcc version 13.0.0 or newer.

 ## Quick Installation Methods